Wednesday, January 12, 2022

 - Not signing up for an interview by 9 am the business day prior to the scheduled interview, may count as a missed deadline, and your name will be removed from the interview list.

 - Interviews can only be changed if there is a conflict with mid-term or final exams.
 Other schedule conflicts must be handled by students.
 The Co-op Office can provide you with the contact information of other students being interviewed so you can try to re-arrange your interview time.

-- Interviews for the winter 2021 will begin on: Wednesday, October 7, 2020 – onward until all students are secured.
+- Interviews for the spring/summer 2022 term will begin on: Wednesday, February 2, 2022 – onward until all students are secured.

 - Direct offers apply to all co-op students as soon as interviews start.
 An employer can submit their completed eligibility/ranking list as fast as minutes after the interviews are over or up to a few days later because they may want to review writing tests or complete reference checks.

 - When an eligibility/ranking list has been received and an offer is ready to be made to a student, the Co-op Office makes the offer via Career Connects.